bcui6611/mortimer/README.md

-# mortimer2
+# mortimer

-Mortimer2 is a port of the original mortimer, replacing the backend written in clojure with one written in python.
-The motivation for doing this was to enable Support to more easily modify and add features.

-It currently has all the existing features of the original mortimer, see below:-
+Currently I can:-

  * Read ep\_engine stat information from `ns_server.stats.log` in `cbcollect_info` zip files (2.0+)
  * Graph those on a Web UI

-Plus the following additions/improvements:-
+The following additions/improvements have been made over the original clojure implementation:-

  * Shows graph with the date/time in the logs
  * When place cursor over stat name provide stats description.

-Each time mortimer2 is started the stat descriptions are automatically downloaded from the [ep-engine](http://raw.githubusercontent.com/membase/ep-engine/master/docs/stats.org) repository.
-Therefore mortimer2 requires a working external internet connection.

-Mortimer2 requires either `pypy` or `python 2.7.x` to be installed.
+Mortimer requires either `pypy` or `python 2.7.x` to be installed.
 In addition the following two python modules are required:-

  1. `tornado` - provides web server and web socket functionality
  2. `lepl` - provides grammar parsing functionality.

 For best performance it is recommended to install `pypy`.
 See [pypy.org](http://pypy.org) for more details.
 You will also need to install pypy versions of the tornado and lepl modules.
-This can be achieved using `easy_install`.
+This can be achieved using `pip_pypy` or the pypy version of `easy_install`.
 The install instructions for Mac (OSX) are:-

 	/usr/local/share/pypy/easy_install tornado
 	/usr/local/share/pypy/easy_install lepl

 If you decide not to use pypy, then python 2.7.x can be used.
-On Mac (OSX) the extra two modules can be installed as follows:-
+On Mac (OSX) the two extra modules can be installed as follows:-

     /usr/bin/easy_install tornado
 	/usr/bin/easy_install lepl

 # How to Use

-## Starting mortimer2
+## Starting mortimer

-To run mortimer2, simply type:-
+To run mortimer, simply type:-

-    ./mortimer2
+    ./mortimer

-If pypy is installed, mortimer2 will automatically use it, otherwise it will default to use the standard python intepreter.
+If pypy is installed, mortimer will automatically use it, otherwise it will default to use the standard python intepreter.

-By default, the current working directory will be searched for `cbcollect_info` ZIP files, and the mortimer2 web UI will be started on port 18334.
+By default, the current working directory will be searched for `cbcollect_info` ZIP files, and the mortimer web UI will be started on port 18334.

 Each of these can be changed with command line flags.